-In the Getting More Involved section you got step-by-step instructions on how to configure and build a new kernel, modify the example application, create and build new projects, and copy programs to your phyCORE-i.MX27 using Eclipse.
+In the Getting More Involved section you got step-by-step instructions on how to configure and build a new kernel, modify the example application, create and build new projects, and copy programs to your phyCARD-M using Eclipse.

 The Debugging part of this Quick Start gave you information on setting up and using the GNU debugger with the Eclipse IDE.
-You learned how to set breakpoints, watching and changing variable contents, and using the memory monitor.
+You learned how to set breakpoints, watching and changing variable contents and using the memory monitor.

-Chapter 7 Installing Linux on the phyCORE-i.MX27
+Chapter 6 Installing Linux on the phyCARD-M

-This part provides instructions on how to install the boot loader (U-Boot) on the phyCORE-i.MX27 and how to write a kernel and/or a root file system image into the target's flash memory.
+This part provides instructions on how to install the boot loader (Barebox) on the phyCARD-M and how to write a kernel and/or a root file system image into the target's flash memory.

-7.1 Installing the Boot Loader
+6.1 Installing the Boot Loader

-The boot loader used on the phyCORE-i.MX27 is U-Boot, the Universal Boot Loader.
+The boot loader used on the phyCARD-M is Barebox.
 The installation of the boot loader will be performed by the AdvancedToolKit provided by Freescale.
 The AdvancedToolKit must be executed on a PC running Microsoft Windows.

-- Insert your PHYTEC Linux-i.MX27-Disc, navigate to the PHYTEC\PCM038 phyCORE-i.MX27\Linux-Kit\Software\Tools\ ADS\Toolkit directory, and execute Setup.exe to install the AdvancedToolKit. - There are two additional files in the PHYTEC\PCM038 phyCORE-i.MX27\Linux-Kit\Software\Tools\ADS\Toolkit directory: One ending with .cfg, and the other one ending with .bin. - Copy the file ending with .cfg to the C:\Program Files\Freescale\AdvancedToolKit-STD/Config directory on your hard disk. - Copy the file ending with .bin to the C:\Program Files\Freescale\AdvancedToolKit-STD/Image directory on your hard disk. - Configure the switches S3, S5 and S7 to boot with UART (3, 5, 7 = on, all other = off):
+- Insert your PHYTEC Linux-phyCARD-M-Disc, navigate to the PHYTEC\PCA101 phyCARD-M\Linux-Kit\Software\Tools\ ADS\Toolkit directory, and execute Setup.exe to install the AdvancedToolKit. - There are three additional files in the PHYTEC\PCA101 phyCARD-M\Linux-Kit\Software\Tools\ADS\Toolkit directory: One ending with .cfg, the second ending with .bin and the other ending with .txt. - Copy the file ending with .cfg to the C:\Program Files\Freescale\AdvancedToolKit-STD/Config directory on your hard disk. - Copy the file ending with .bin to the C:\Program Files\Freescale\AdvancedToolKit-STD/Image directory on your hard disk. - Configure JP1 by opening PIN 1+2 to boot with UART. - Connect the UART1 (connector P1) to your computer. - Power up the baseboard. - Start the program AdvancedToolKit.